sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

 The *formulation* is taken from a dictionary that still has to be defined.
 Example: *parenteral solution*.

+For now it supports the following values:

+* "undefined"
+* "parenteral solution"
+* "oral solution"

 The *administrationName* is a free string, and can allow to differentiate between identical formulations offered by different vendors.

 The *administrationRoute* is taken from a dictionary that still has to be defined.
 Example : *i.v.*.

+For now it supports the following values:

+* "undefined"
+* "intramuscular"
+* "intravenousBolus"
+* "intravenousDrip"
+* "nasal"
+* "oral"
+* "rectal"
+* "subcutaneous"
+* "sublingual"
+* "transdermal"
+* "vaginal"

 The *routeModelId* can be either *extra*, *infu* or *bolus*, respectiveley for extravascular, infusion or bolus.